 A West Reading chocolate factory explosion has killed 2 people and 5 are missing

-An explosion at a chocolate factory in West Reading, Pa., on Friday has killed three people and left four missing, authorities have said.
-Police Chief Wayne Holben had earlier said rescuers found one person alive, offering hope for finding more as rescue efforts continue.
+An explosion at a chocolate factory in West Reading, Pa., on Friday has killed four people and left three missing, authorities have said.

 The explosion just before 5 p.m.
 Friday at the R.M.
 Palmer Co. plant destroyed one building and damaged another nearby.
 The cause of the explosion is under investigation, Mayor Samantha Kaag said.